bovinehero/new-employee-quiz/README.md

 ### Imagery

-As the app is an order form, no images were used in this site to keep the workflow simple.
+As the app is an order form, no images were used in this site to keep the workflow simple however font awesome icongraphy was implemented for the help, slack and email functionality.

 ### Structure

 The website consists of a single page, presented to the user as a slide deck of questions.

-The page is structured in a well known, recognizable, user friendly, and easy to learn way.
+The question's page is structured in a well known, recognizable, user friendly, and easy to learn way.
 Upon arriving to the website the user is presented with the first question with familiar navigation buttons.
+As the intended user is assumed to be familiar with the concepts of Virtual Machines and the deployment environments in the company no effort is made to explain this in the quiz workflow.

+The functionality of the order quiz has been replicated wihout the use of JavaScript (purely HTML and CSS) in a `<noscript>` tag.

 Additionally there is a 404 page included that will return the website user to the home page.